Meetmet21/INSinPAL/doc/user_guide.md

 ### Input/Output

-INSinPAL takes **a mapped paired-read data (BAM)** file and a **sample ID** to be specified in the `config/config.yaml` file.
+INSinPAL takes **a mapped paired-read data (BAM)** file with corresponding **BAI** and a **sample ID**, to be specified in the `config/config.yaml` file, as input.

 The output is a fully annotated Excel file located in the `results/sample_id/` directory.
 Additionally, BED files containing calls made by each caller in palindromic fragile sites will be also present.
-Finally, a `sample_id_full_annot.bed` file is provided containing output of INSinPAL befaore extra-annotation by AnnotSV with the following header: `Chrom_name Start Stop SV-type SV-size MEI-annot Source-instered-sequence Pal-type Pal-size Spacer-size Mismatch-rate AT% Recomb-score`.
+Finally, a `sample_id_full_annot.bed` file is provided containing output of INSinPAL before extra-annotation by AnnotSV with the following header: `Chrom_name Start Stop SV-type SV-size MEI-annot Source-instered-sequence Pal-type Pal-size Spacer-size Mismatch-rate AT% Recomb-score`.